-Clean up is easy, and all the parts are dishwasher safe.
-A few (very few) customers complained about food sticking to the rack and being difficult to clean, but that is easily remedied with a little cooking spray.
+Clean up is easy, and all the parts are dishwasher safe according to the manufacturer.
+(If you really want a lot of detail see “How to Clean Your Philips Airfryer“.)
+A few – very few – customers complained about food sticking to the rack and being difficult to clean, but that is easily remedied with a little cooking spray.
 The exterior is also easy to wipe clean because its sleek design has a minimum of tiny crevices where grime might build up.

 How Do These Two Philips AirFryer Models Differ?

 The picture at right shows the Philips HD9220/56 AirFryer.
 It’s also available in black, but there could be a price difference in colors.
 At last check (August, 2016), the black was priced only $1.00 higher than the white.
 At times, though, I’ve seen a much larger price difference between the two colors.